Dams, Lakes, Rivers & Wetlands

 Rivers (Bilya)

-We are blessed with multiple rivers which traverse our Region.
+We are blessed with multiple rivers which traverse our region.

-Our First Nation Noongar people, including the Ngarngungudditj Walgu (River People) believe the rivers and waterwaus in our Region, including the Harvey, Collie and the Brunswick rivers, are sacred and were created by the Wagyl.
+Our First Nation Noongar people, including the Ngarngungudditj Walgu (River People) believe the rivers and waterways in our Region, including the Harvey, Collie and the Brunswick rivers, are sacred and were created by the Wagyl.

 Joe Northover, the contemporary custodian of the Collie River mythology, speaks of the Ngarngungudditj Walgu, the hairy faced rainbow serpent.
 The Ngarngungudditj Walgu came from the north of Collie, passed through the Collie area and moved towards Eaton, forming the Collie River.
 When the serpent reached Eaton, it turned its body, creating the Leschenault Estuary, and then travelled back up the river to rest at Minninup Pool.